Guillemdb/dashboard_server/markdown/demo.md

  in the embedding space.
 - The weight of each edge in the graph is proportional to the distance to every other node.
 - Each node is colored according to its hdbscan clustering.
+- The size of each node is proportional to its betweenness centrality.

-You can access the plot in [http://localhost:8000/graph_plot](http://localhost:8000/graph_plot) as a separate enfpoint in the application, or through [http://localhost:8003/graph_plot](http://localhost:8003/graph_plot) which is the bokeh server where the app is exposed.
+You can access the plot in [http://localhost:8000/graph_plot](http://localhost:8000/graph_plot) as a separate endpoint in the application, or through [http://localhost:8003/graph_plot](http://localhost:8003/graph_plot) which is the bokeh server where the app is exposed.

 | **Graph plot**               | **Interactive selection**|
 |------------------------------|--------------------------|
 | <img src="../images/similarities.png" width="350" height="350"/> | <img src="../images/interactive_graph.png" width="350" height="350"/>|

-If you hover over the nodes, the information bout the series it represents will be displayed .
-Also the nearest neighbours will be highlighted.
-It s also possible to click the nodes to make all the non-selected nodes fade.
+If you hover over the nodes the information about the series it represents will be displayed, and the nearest neighbours will be highlighted.
+It is also possible to click the nodes to make all the non-selected nodes fade.

 # Creating visualizations